yao-jz/ML2chain-template/README.md

 As a user, you can use similar codes as in [this file](src/utils/user.ipynb) to make your request to the coordinator contract.
 Users' requests include the input data, the model they want to run(modelId), the callback contract address, and the callback function in that contract.

 As a node operator, you can listen to other users' requests and fulfil the request using user-specified models.
-The node operator should use the specified model, compute on the given input, and send the output to the user-specified callback contract through the callback function.
+The node operator should use the specified model, compute on the given input, and send the output back to the coordinator.

 In this example, there are two contract, one is [Coordinator](https://sepolia.etherscan.io/address/0x1B42d9Ba11180Db82C5fd902a40D769987fF1c3B), and the other is [OutputCollector](https://sepolia.etherscan.io/address/0x7f8A0D82d1f14D0976bE8AaAb0C885e3Be154c43).
 They have been deployed on Sepolia.
 You can click the above link to interact with them.
 The source code for the contracts is in [src/contracts](src/contracts/).